-It is a newly released kit of Tenryu.
+It is a newly released kit by Tenryu.
 Because the ancient kit is also sold, we must be careful.
-Recently the photo etched parts included deluxe set is sold, I would like to have only the etched parts, but not available.
+Recently the photo-etched parts included deluxe set is sold, I would like to have only the etched parts, but not available.
 I make it as it is because the mold of parts looks quite good.

 I’m going to move on the next weekend.
-Just move to the next city, the distant is close, but there is much household goods and hobby items.
-I’m also on the way of making Hatsuharu, so I’ll introduce it soon.
+Just move to the next city, the distance is close, but there are many household goods and hobby items.
+I’m also on the way to making Hatsuharu, so I’ll introduce it soon.
 I suspended Yukikaze which is the same type of destroyer, it’s also waited to restart.

 Such transfer of the kits made on the way is serious.
 After moving, trying to make focusing only a few kits on the way.
 Now there is about 15 kit handling, so now reduced them little by little.

 The brush painting of the linoleum part is quite tight when it’s larger than the light cruiser class.
 I have never made a ship model much, but this Tenryu is almost all linoleum on the deck and the second deck.
 I have to retouch a lot later.
 I used the Tamiya Acrylic Paint XF-79 for the linoleum deck.